 Several years ago, as part of an ongoing series of blog posts that were part of my Rock Geography series, I did a post on My Father's Place, one of Long Island’s most legendary live venues.
 At that time, My Father’s Place was but a distant memory to many of us who attended the concerts once held there.

-From the My Father’s Place @ The Roslyn Hotel site: “Between 1971 and 1987, My Father’s Place presented more than 6,000 shows from over 3,000 diverse artists.
+My Father's Place history: “Between 1971 and 1987, My Father’s Place presented more than 6,000 shows from over 3,000 diverse artists.
 It was the premier venue for original local talent and an essential tour stop for established national acts.
 During its prolific era, the club presented an unmatched and unforgettable range of talent in rock, jazz, fusion, country, punk, soul, reggae, folk, and comedy.
 The club was especially known for as a place for aspiring artists such as Madonna, Bruce Springsteen, Aerosmith, Billy Joel, Charlie Daniels, Linda Ronstadt, Stevie Ray Vaughn, Tom Petty, and so many more.
 Not just musicians, but young comedians like Billy Crystal, Eddie Murphy, and Andy Kaufman also got their start there.
 MFP debuted in America most of Reggae’s biggest stars, helping to make the genre mainstream, and along with CBGB’s and Max’s Kansas City, was a nurturing ground for young punk and new wave acts like The Runaways, The Ramones, Blondie, The Police, and The Talking Heads.
 But unlike other clubs, who specialized in one form of music or one period in time, My Father’s Place hosted national acts at the same time it was helping to break new artists.
 James Brown, B.B.
 King, Stanley Clarke, Rick Derringer, Bo Diddley, and a host of other music greats performed as well.
 Indeed, few clubs in history have showcased the depth and breadth of talent like My Father’s Place.
 When My Father’s Place closed on May 3, 1987 an entire era came to an end.
 The club is now reopening just a short walk from where history was made, and a new era is about to begin."

 I moved to Long Island in 1976 to pursue my rock & roll dreams via the Freelance Vandals and after checking out what was happening on the local music scene, it became immediately apparent to me that the most important venue to play was a great joint called My Father's Place.